How to Create Universal App Campaigns In 60 Seconds (or Less!)

 Step 2.
 Bid Strategy

-With bid strategy, the Google AdWords manager provides you a range of cost-per-install prices.
+With bid strategy, the Google Ads manager provides you a range of cost-per-install prices.

 This price range reflects the range of average prices similar apps have spent per install.